vercel/next.js/docs/advanced-features/custom-server.md

 }
 ```

-> Note that `useFileSystemPublicRoutes` disables filename routes from SSR; client-side routing may still access those paths.
+> **Note**: that `useFileSystemPublicRoutes` disables filename routes from SSR; client-side routing may still access those paths.
 When using this option, you should guard against navigation to routes you do not want programmatically.

 > You may also wish to configure the client-side router to disallow client-side redirects to filename routes; for that refer to [`router.beforePopState`](/docs/api-reference/next/router.md#router.beforePopState).